Denis & Denis: Marina Perazić years: Peak of popularity (1982–1986)

 During 1985, Tolja was serving his stint in the Yugoslav army.
-During his military leaves, he and Perazić recorded the mini-album Ja sam lažljiva (I'm Deceptive).
+During his military leaves, he and Perazić recorded the mini-album Ja sam lažljiva (I Am Mendacious).
 The music was composed by Tolja, and the lyrics were written by Domenika Vasić, Alka Vuica and Mladen Popović.
-The audio cassette version of the album featured two additional tracks, demo recordings made by Tolja in 1982.
-On promotional performances, Edi Kraljić stepped in as the replacement for Tolja, and also appeared in promotional videos recorded for the songs from Ja sam lažljiva.
+The audio cassette version of the album featured two additional tracks, two demo recordings from 1983, "Gluhi telefoni" ("Deaf Telephones") and "Mala noćna zadovoljstva" ("Little Night Pleasures").
+On promotional performances, Edi Kraljić stepped in as the replacement for Tolja, and also appeared in promotional videos recorded for the songs from the album.
 The album brought the hits "Ja sam lažljiva", "Voli me još ovu noć" ("Love Me for Just One More Night") and "Soba 23" ("Room 23"), the latter followed by an erotic music video, and increased the group's popularity.
-That same year, director Dinko Tucaković made the science fiction TV film entitled Denis & Denis for Television Belgrade.
+During the same year, director Dinko Tucaković made the science fiction TV film entitled Denis & Denis for Television Belgrade.
 The film was shot at Košutnjak Film Studios, starred Perazić and Kraljić and featured Denis & Denis songs.
-Also that year, Perazić also recorded the song "Plava jutra" ("Blue Mornings") with Rex Ilusivii and took part in the YU Rock Misija project, a Yugoslav contribution to Live Aid, contributing vocals to the song "Za Milion Godina".
+During that year, Perazić also recorded the song "Plava jutra" ("Blue Mornings") with Rex Ilusivii and took part in the YU Rock Misija project, a Yugoslav contribution to Live Aid, contributing vocals to the song "Za Milion Godina".
 In addition, Denis & Denis performed at the corresponding charity concert held at the Red Star Stadium in Belgrade.
-At the end of the year, in Rock magazine, Marina Perazić was voted Female Vocalist of the Year and the Sexiest Person on the Yugoslav Scene, and the "Ja sam lažljiva" video was voted Music Video of the Year.
+At the end of the year, in Rock magazine Marina Perazić was polled Female Vocalist of the Year and the Sexiest Person on the Yugoslav Scene, and "Ja sam lažljiva" video was polled the Music Video of the Year.

 After Tolja's return from the army, Denis & Denis continued as a trio consisting of Tolja, Perazić and Kraljić.
-The group appeared at the 1986 MESAM festival with the song "Oaze snova" ("Oases of Dreams"), winning the Best Female Vocalist Award, and at the 1986 Jugovizija festival in Pristina with the song "Braća Grim i Andersen" ("Brothers Grimm and Andersen"), winning third place.
-At the end of 1986, Perazić left the group to start a solo career.
+The group appeared at the 1985 MESAM festival with the song "Oaze snova" ("Oases of Dreams"), winning the Best Female Vocalist Award, and at the 1986 Jugovizija festival in Pristina with the song "Braća Grim i Andersen" ("Brothers Grimm and Andersen"), winning third place.
+In September 1986, Perazić left the group to start a solo career.